June 16, 17, 23, & 24 at 8 pm

 Each act is independent, incorporating the dissociative techniques that give Dhalgren such power.
 Wheeled set pieces slowly move, constantly shifting their relationships to one another, while lighting/video effects simulate the menacing glow of distant fire and interact with the movement artists.
 The abstract cityscape, constructed in layers, reflects the all-encompassing world of the novel.

-Mitchel Ahern, adapter, director, co-producer, reader, musician (harrow)
+Mitchel Ahern, adapter, director, co-producer, reader, musician (harrow), props

 Vanessa LeFevre, co-producer, reader, musician (invented instruments)